19th Annual Chesapeake Wildfowl Expo

 The front parking lot is transformed into a festive marketplace.
 More than thirty vendors will participate in the buying, selling and trading of an eclectic mix of fine antique decoys, folk art and collectible waterfowling and hunting items.
 The vendors are always eager to see what new treasures will be brought to the buy, sell or trade.
 Visitors are encouraged to bring their decoys in for identification and/or appraisal.

 The competition pays tribute to old working decoys while encouraging the carving of new ones.
-Displayed in the museum lobby are the decoys entered by collectors into the "Old Birds" Antique Decoy Competition.
+Displayed in the Victor Oristano Meeting Room are the decoys entered by collectors into the "Old Birds" Antique Decoy Competition.
 Also held in the lobby is the Contemporary Antique Competition which challenges carvers try to emulate the appearance of antique decoys.
 It is quite interesting to compare the two competitions.
-This year, the contemporary carvers will be competing with shorebird decoys.
-The Chesapeake Challenge, a competition for contemporary decoys, takes place in the backyard.
+This year, the contemporary antique carvers will be competing with Widgeon decoys.
+The Chesapeake Challenge, a competition for contemporary decoys, will also be taking place.

-The backyard is full of activities.
+The front parking lot is full of activities.
 Chesapeake Challenge participants compete for prizes in floating, shorebird, and woodpecker decoy divisions.
 There is a Youth competition in all three divisions and they are the first to be judged.
-There are carving demos and a duck head carving contest in which the participants have 1 1/2 hours to carve a duck head.
-There are also children’s activities which include many make and take projects and educational nature activities.
+Don't miss out on the carving demos!
+There are also children’s activities at the Kid's Corner which include many make and take projects and educational nature activities.

 Chincoteague Decoys; Tide and Times, Saturday October 8, 2016 10:00 A.M.